-This chapter reveals the difficulties in perceiving the expansion of human consciousness in a step by step levels approach.
+This chapter reveals why perceiving the expansion of human consciousness in a step by step levels approach may not be the best model.
 The chapter also discusses how the Bailey writings handled this problem through the discussion of “cleavages” or “gaps” in development.

 Continuing to compare the Alice Bailey/Wisdom levels with those of Integral/Wilber.
 Here we are moving on to Group Nine in the Bailey model and the Turquoise level in Integral.

 So far I have been comparing the Integral levels to a small part of the Bailey system starting with her 10 Groups of Human Development.
 As we go from Bailey’s Group 8 to Group 9 to Group 10, other aspects of psycho-spiritual development (known as the ACLRIF formula, the stages of Integration, and the stages of Initiation) need to be added in and accounted for, which in these brief posts I cannot address without creating greater confusion.
 Sticking with the 10 Groups only then, I will attempt to make some correlations between Integral’s Turquoise and the Bailey Groups 8 and 9.

 Continue reading “Levels – Turquoise and Group 8/9”